• About

 The Socio-Economic Rights and Accountability Project (SERAP) and 196 others, Media Rights Agency and 8 others, Malcolm Omirhobo, and Patrick Elohor had filed suits at the ECOWAS court last year, against the Federal Republic of Nigeria, challenging the action of President Buhari in banning Twitter in the country.

 There were also two groups seeking to be admitted as amicus curiae in the matter.
-The first group was the Robert F. Kennedy Human Rights Organisation and represented by their lawyer, Mr Uzoma, and the second group was made up of Amnesty International, Access Now, and Electronic Frontier Foundation and was represented by their lawyer, Deji Ajare.
+The first group was the Robert F. Kennedy Human Rights Organisation, represented by their lawyer, Mr Uzoma.
+The second group was made up of Amnesty International, Access Now, and the Electronic Frontier Foundation, represented by their lawyer, Deji Ajare.

 The counsel for the federal government, Abdullahi Abubakar, was opposed to the applications, stating that he had already filed a counter-affidavit to the application of the first amicus curiae and was just receiving the application of the second amici curiae.
 An amicus curiae is not a party in a case but a friend of the court that assists the court by offering expertise and insight on the issues in the case.

-The federal government had announced the suspension of Twitter operations in Nigeria on June 4, 2021, after the micro-blogging platform deleted a post by President Buhari for a “violation of the company’s abusive behaviour policy.”
-On June 5, 2021, the suspension was effected by telecommunications companies but after 222 days, the FG lifted the ban and according to the NetBlocks Cost of Shutdown Tool, Nigeria lost N104.02 million ($250,600) every hour to the ban, bringing the daily losses to N2.46 billion.
+The federal government had announced the suspension of Twitter operations in Nigeria on June 4, 2021, after the microblogging platform deleted a post by President Buhari for a “violation of the company’s abusive behaviour policy.”
+On June 5, 2021, the suspension was effected by telecommunications companies.
+Still, after 222 days, the FG lifted the ban and according to the NetBlocks Cost of Shutdown Tool, Nigeria lost N104.02 million ($250,600) every hour to the ban, bringing the daily losses to N2.46 billion.

 Tags: Economic Community of West African StatesECOWAS CourtNigeriaTWITTERTwitter BanTwitter Nigeria